urfnet/URF.Core.Sample.NoSql/ReadMe.md

     }
     ```

-2. Create an `Abstractions` .NET Standard 2.1 class library.
+2. Create an `Abstractions` .NET class library.
    - Add package: URF.Core.Abstractions
    - Reference the `Models` project.
    - Add `IUrfSampleUnitOfWork` interface with properties for authors and books repositories.